Bringing the stories to the stage: the creative process

-Moth was created by the choreographer, in close collaboration with the dancers, the composer of the music, and the costume, set and lighting designers – the creative team.
-This enables the dance to reflect the overall focus of the choreographer’s ideas and direction.
+Unaipon’s creative process is led by the choreographer, in close collaboration with cultural consultants, the dancers, the dramaturg, the composer of the music, and the costume, set and lighting designers.
+The people who take on these roles form the creative team.
+The creative team collaborates closely during the entire creative process to enable the dance to reflect the overall focus of the choreographer’s ideas.

-The choreographer, the rehearsal director and the dancers work together in the dance studio for many hours over several days to create the choreographic elements for the dance.
-Together they invent movements that are inspired by the story, as they develop their artistic interpretation of its meaning.
+The choreographer, the rehearsal director and the dancers work together in the dance studio for many hours each day over several weeks to create the choreographic vernacular and motifs for Unaipon.
+Together they invent movements that are inspired by the stories and the responses to being on country, developing their artistic interpretations to build dance sequences into a cohesive structure to the work.

-Using their dance technique and performance skills, they work to blend the movements and make them articulate, and technically achievable, before eventually agreeing on a final version of the choreography.
+Using their dance technique and performance skills, the dancers work to blend the movements and make them clear, and technically achievable, before eventually settling on a final version of the choreography.

-The rehearsal director is present throughout this process in order to rehearse the dance, so that the key qualities and details of the choreography as set by the choreographer are retained and remembered, as the artists move on to create other sections of the work.
-As the work moves closer to its premiere date, the rehearsal director will work with the dancers for many hours to make sure they can perform the dance consistently at the highest standard possible.
-It is during this period in the process, the technical elements of the designers – costume, set, and lighting – start to be incorporated.
+The rehearsal director is present throughout this process in order to rehearse the dance, so that the key qualities and details of the choreography as set by the choreographer are retained and remembered.
+As the work moves closer to its premiere date, the rehearsal director works with the dancers for many hours to make sure they can perform the dance consistently at the highest standard possible.
+At this point in the process, the technical elements of the designers – costume, set, and lighting – start to be incorporated.

-In the week of the premiere performance, the dancers, rehearsal director, creative team and production crew move from the Bangarra dance studios to the theatre where they spend many hours rigging the set, positioning and programming the lighting, and making necessary adjustments to the choreography to fit the space of the stage.
+In the week of the premiere performance, the dancers, rehearsal director, creative team and production crew move from the Bangarra dance studios to the theatre where they spend many hours rigging the set, positioning and programming the lighting, checking the sound levels and making necessary adjustments to the choreography to fit the space of the stage.
 This is called the ‘bump in’ and the production crew is largely responsible for coordinating this stage of the process.
-There is much excitement during this bump in week because no one has actually seen the finished dance theatre work until that first performance in the theatre.
-In that moment everyone involved in the new production together with the audience experience the work for the first time and really understand what has been in the minds of the creative team.
+There is much excitement during this bump in week because no one has actually seen the finished work.
+How the work looks in the theatre is always different to the way it looks in the studio.

-There is often a media call on the day of the premiere where photographers take pictures of the dancers in dress rehearsal, and interviews with the creative team are conducted.
+There is often a media call on the day of the premiere where photographers take pictures of the dancers in dress rehearsal, and journalists conduct interviews with the creative team.
 On premiere night reviewers will attend to write about the work for their respective newspapers, websites and blogs.
 These reviews are usually published as soon as possible after the premiere.